Meet the Faculty and Staff

-TaLisa Ramos is currently in her first year of Millersville University's Masters in Social Work Program.
-She graduated from Elizabethtown College in 2007 with her Bachelors in Social Work and currently works as a Social Worker at a behavioral hospital.
-Her areas of interests include mental health, substance abuse, diversity, and social justice.
+Lindsay Mays is currently in her first year of Millersville University's Masters in Social Work Program.
+She graduated from Bloomsburg University in 2014 with her Bachelors in Psychology and currently interns at The Gatehouse for Women.
+Her areas of interests include mental health, addictions, diversity, and women's issues.